 Configuration management lays out the entire layout of your infrastructure and application.
-It provides the foundation that you need to start building your pillars, walls and roof.
-Without it in place, whatever you build will be based on assumptions and sound advice from so called ITIL consultants.
+It provides the foundation that you need to start building your pillars, walls, and roof.
+Without it in place, whatever you build will be based on assumptions and sound advice from so-called ITIL consultants.

 I can give you a handful of processes that are dependent on configuration management for its existence.
-For starters, incident management process needs to configuration management to identify the component (configuration item) for resolution.
+For starters, the incident management process needs to configuration management to identify the component (configuration item) for resolution.
 Problem management needs to know the component to identify the root cause.
 Change management needs configuration management to control the changes going into the infrastructure and applications.
 Capacity and availability management requires CI information and monitoring and managing it.
 Service continuity management exists to provide backup solutions for critical components in the environment.
 Service level management gets the organizations its bread and butter based on accurate reporting of the individual components – and hence reporting the levels of service.

 I have just given you a glimpse of how some processes require configuration management.
-The story goes on for a full fledged novel to be published.
+The story goes on for a full-fledged novel to be published.

 If you are in a position to implement ITIL from the scratch, say configuration management without skipping a beat.